NativeSeed Group Inventory

 Nemophila menziesii

 Short trailing annual native with pale blue flowers and white centers, blooming prolifically February to June.
 Low to moderate water requirement; full sun to shade.
 Occurs on meadows, woodlands and desert washes up to 6,500 ft. elevation.
 Early spring blooms are significant pollen and nectar sources for Blue orchard bees, an important native pollinator for almond orchards.
-Also use for wildflower plantings beyond its native range.
+Also used for wildflower plantings beyond its native range.

 • Blooms: Spring